jonlov/Angelina/README.md

 Angelina Website
 ==

-Angelina Website was developed as a landing page using JQuery, HTML5, CSS3, gulp and PHP.
+Angelina Website was develop as a landing page using JQuery, HTML5, CSS3, GULP and PHP.

 It has a script in php to download mp3 files and send mails via a form thru AJAX.